Understanding Inclusivity at VACAYA LGBT+ Vacations

-Here at VACAYA we use the shorthand “LGBT+” to refer to the community we serve, but we know there are many more colors in our rainbow.
-ALL are welcome here, no matter where you fall on the wide spectrum of LGBTQIAPK identities.
-In the warm spirit of VACAYA, we embrace “the more the merrier” mantra and we’ll happily keep adding letters to our tasty alphabet soup.
+Here at VACAYA we use the shorthand “LGBT+” to refer to the community we serve, but we know there are many identities that make our rainbow shine.
+ALL are welcome here, no matter where you fall on the LGBTQIAPK spectrum.
+In the warm spirit of VACAYA, we embrace the mantra of “the more the merrier” and we’ll happily keep adding letters to our tasty alphabet soup.

 Lesbian: A female-identified person who’s attracted romantically, physically, or emotionally to another female-identified person.